 How to Manage Outlook Delegates When Merging Office 365 Tenants

 Migrating Outlook Delegates in any migration isn’t the easiest thing.
-Here at Quadrotech, we can automatically do this as part of your Office 365 tenant migration using our Cloud Commander solution.
+Here at Quadrotech, we can automatically do this as part of your tenant migration project using our On Demand solution.

 In the overall Exchange Permissions article, we described all the common Outlook Permission types.
 In this post, we’ll dive into the details of the delegate issues.